ChileBob/Zatsuma/USERGUIDE.md

 ## The Checkout

-The Zatsuma checkout is a basic calculator and operates with FIAT amounts, so you can use that however you like to calculate the customers bill.
+The Zatsuma checkout is a basic calculator and operates with FIAT amounts, you can use that however you like to calculate the customers bill.

 ![alt text](https://github.com/ChileBob/Zatsuma/blob/master/screenshots/checkout.png "Zatsuma Checkout")

 As you enter numbers the BTC & ZEC values on the main display will change.

-If you are in the middle of a calculation a '+', '-', '/', or 'x' symbol is displayed, pressing the '=' key gives you the amount and crypto equivalent amounts will update.
+If you are in the middle of a calculation a '+', '-', '/', or 'x' symbol is displayed the crypto amounts will not update until you complete it by pressing the '=' key.

-The crypto prices are also updated once a minute to reflect changes in exchange rates, this happens automatically until an order is placed.
+The crypto prices are also updated once a minute to follow the current exchange rate, this happens automatically until an order is placed.

 To place an order, click the appropriate payment coin.